 Yesterday, I was asked by an experienced dog person (a former breeder) if I am one of those “treat, treat, treat” trainers.

 Of course, this started a discussion on training methods.
-I was astounded at many people’s beliefs in all the myths about dogs out there and what people are taking as truth without really thinking it through, even among people who know a lot about dogs and have been involved with them for years.
+I am always astounded at people’s beliefs in all the myths about dogs there are and what people are taking as truth without really thinking it through.
+This occurs even among people who know a lot about dogs and have been involved with them for years.

-My explanation of WHY I use treats was this: Besides the fact that corrections hurt or frighten the dog, I cannot guarantee that a person I have taught using aversive methods to train is not going to get upset and punish the dog unnecessarily.
+My explanation of WHY I use treats was this: Besides the fact that corrections hurt or frighten the dog, I cannot guarantee that a person I have taught to train her dog using aversive methods is not going to get upset and punish the dog unnecessarily.
 I cannot prevent the use of corrections in anger.
 Since I am a cross-over training instructor and dog trainer, I have used and taught these methods in the past, BUT NO LONGER.

-If you think logically, using corrections to train makes it easier to punish the dog by hurting it.
-However, by using the clicker and food rewards I can achieve the EXACT SAME RESULT without bringing corrections into the training.
+If you think logically, using corrections to train makes it easier to punish the dog by hurting him .
+However, by using and food rewards, I can achieve the EXACT SAME RESULT without bringing corrections into the training.
 Therefore, I eliminate anger in my training and end up building a great relationship with my dog.

 The other logical part of this is that even though you CAN achieve the same results with food rewards as with corrections, many people still don’t think you can do this.